raganwald/javascript-allonge-six/manuscript/markdown/ComposingData/pojos.md

 Java has dictionaries, and it calls them "objects."
 The word "object" is loaded in programming circles, due to the widespread use of the term "object-oriented programming" that was coined by Alan Kay but has since come to mean many, many things to many different people.

-In JavaScript, an object[^pojo] is a map from string keys to values.
+In JavaScript, an object is a map from string keys to values.

 ### literal object syntax